 But whether it was by chance or some secret power they certainly will never let us in, there has been a number of famous people who have gloriously died on their birthday.
 Actually, not always gloriously, and they may not even be the majority of those who go on such a exquisitely placed position on their personal vital calendar.

-Among those, there’s the Swedish actress Ingrid Bergman, who’s left us at 67 in 1982; author Betty Friedan at 85 in 2006; jazz musician Sidney Bechet, at 62 in 1959; and talk show host Mike Douglas at 81 n 2006, to name those better known in the U.S. And that universal name that tends to unhinge every single stats whenever it’s invoked: William Shakespeare.
+Among those, besides botanist Carver, there’s jazz musician Sidney Bechet, who’s left us at 62 in 1959; Swedish actress Ingrid Bergman, at 67 in 1982; author Betty Friedan at 85, and talk show host Mike Douglas at 81, both in 2006, to name those better known in the U.S. And that universal name that tends to unhinge every single stats whenever it’s invoked: William Shakespeare.